shopgate/retail-red-docs/markdown/guides/integrations/notifications.md

 Optionally you can also first create a template to define the title & message of the notification, and then use this template when creating the campaign.
 Then you can reuse the template, if you plan on using the same title & message in multiple campaigns.

-If the campaign is configured to be sent at a specific date & time, the retail.red system will automatically take care of sending the notification out.
+If the campaign is configured to be sent at a specific date & time, the Shopgate system will automatically take care of sending the notification out.
 You can also set “immediately” as sending time, in that case the notification is sent as soon as possible (max after 10 minutes).

 Event based notifications will be sent automatically when the corresponding event is triggered.
 If you are using custom events, you need to trigger the custom event via the Notification Event Receiver Service.